musketeer009/Data-Analyst-Progress/README.md

 # Group_By_Having
-Used the select statement to retrieve data from the "myntra" table and inspect its structure.

 Applied the group by clause to group data by specific columns like brand_name and rating.

 Utilized the having clause to filter grouped records based on aggregate conditions, such as revenue and average rating thresholds.